kubernetes/community/contributors/guide/style-guide.md

 - Metadata must include the `title` attribute.
   - `title` will be used as the title of the document when rendered with [Hugo].
+- If including the `slug` attribute.
+It **must** match the filename for intra-site links to be resolved correctly.

 ### Tables